Bluette1/coding-diary/content/blog/the-value-of-paper-coding/index.md

 ---
-title: The Value of Paper Coding: Insights from Gayle Laakmann McDowell
+title: "The Value of Paper Coding: Insights from Gayle Laakmann" McDowell
 date: "2024-10-05T22:40:32.169Z"
 description: Is Paper Coding Still Fashionable?
 ---